tricia-johansson/Adventures-of-Avoranic/README.md

 This project is in its early stage and not meant to be seen as a fully functional game quite yet.
 Because it's far from that...

 To see this project live go here: https://tricia-johansson.github.io/Adventures-of-Avoranic/index.html

+<i>A shout out to the software Squiffy from textadventures.co.uk which is partly what I use for building this project.
+Even though I code a lot from scratch I use this software with some of the Javascript.<i>